JetBrains/kotlin-web-site/pages/docs/reference/multiplatform.md

 ## What's next?

 New to Kotlin?
-Visit [Getting Started](/docs/reference/basic-syntax.html).
+Visit [Getting started with Kotlin](/docs/tutorials/getting-started.html).

 ### Documentation